-Our primary sources of liquidity are cash, short-term investments, and short-term marketable securities, which aggregated \$18.4 million and \$28.1 million at December 31, 2022 and 2021, respectively, and our revolving line of credit.
-We used \$29.9 million in cash from operations in 2022, and generated \$6.4 million of cash from operations in 2021.
-Fluctuations in net cash from operating activities mainly resulted from changes in net earnings and operating assets and liabilities, most significantly, the year-end inventory and accounts receivable balances.
-Our inventory levels increased to \$128.0 million at December 31, 2022 from \$71.0 million at December 31, 2021.
-We have been building our inventories and, due to supply chain issues, we brought in much of our inventory for Spring 2023 early.
-We are currently at peak inventory levels and expect levels come down as we move through the first half of 2023.
-The supply chain at this point is back to normal which will make it easier for us to plan our inventory levels and bring product in closer to the season that is being targeted.
+Our primary sources of liquidity are cash, short-term investments, and short-term marketable securities, which aggregated \$69.5 million and \$18.4 million at December 31, 2023 and 2022, respectively, and our revolving line of credit.
+We generated \$98.6 million of cash from operations in 2023, and used \$29.9 million of cash in operations in 2022.
+Fluctuations in net cash from (used for) operating activities mainly resulted from changes in net earnings and operating assets and liabilities, most significantly, our inventory.
+Our inventory balance was \$74.9 million at December 31, 2023, down from \$128.0 million at December 31, 2022.
+We brought our inventories down in 2023 to a level that balances availability for in-season orders with better inventory turn.

-Our capital expenditures were \$2.3 million and \$1.0 million in 2022 and 2021, respectively.
-In 2023, we plan to finalize an investment in our distribution center which will enable us to process and ship more efficiently the large increase in e-commerce orders experienced over the past several years.
-Including these costs, we expect capital expenditures will be between \$2.0 million and \$4.0 million in 2023.
+Our capital expenditures were \$3.3 million and \$2.3 million in 2023 and 2022, respectively.
+This year's capital expenditures included costs related to equipment installed in our Glendale warehouse that automates the packing and labeling process of single pair orders.
+With the growth of our e-commerce and drop-ship businesses, gaining efficiency in this area allows us to give faster service with significant labor savings.
+Looking ahead, we expect capital expenditures will be between \$2.0 million and \$4.0 million in 2024.

-We paid cash dividends of \$7.0 million and \$9.3 million in 2022 and 2021, respectively.
-The decrease in 2022 was due to a shift in timing of our quarterly dividend payment schedule; 2022 included three quarterly dividend payments, as our fourth quarter 2022 dividend was paid in early January 2023.
-2021 included four quarterly dividend payments, as our fourth quarter 2021 dividend payment was paid in December 2021.
+We paid aggregate cash dividends of \$9.3 million and \$7.0 million in 2023 and 2022, respectively.
+The increase in 2023 was due to a timing difference in our quarterly dividend payment schedule; 2023 included four quarterly dividend payments, as our fourth quarter 2022 dividend was paid in early January 2023.
+2022 included only three quarterly dividend payments, as our fourth quarter 2021 dividend was paid in late December 2021.

-In December 2022, in accordance with the terms of our supplemental pension plan, we made a lumpsum benefit payment of \$4.3 million to a former executive of the Company.
+In December 2022, in accordance with the terms of our supplemental pension plan, we made a lump-sum benefit payment of \$4.3 million to a former executive of the Company.

 We repurchase our common stock under our share repurchase program when we believe market conditions are favorable.
+In 2023, we purchased 170,422 shares at a total cost of \$4.3 million through our share repurchase program.
 In 2022, we purchased 171,397 shares at a total cost of \$4.2 million through our share repurchase program.
-In 2021, we purchased 125,204 shares at a total cost of \$2.5 million through our share repurchase program.
-As of December 31, 2022, there were 1,039,179 authorized shares remaining under the program.
+As of December 31, 2023, there were 868,757 authorized shares remaining under the program.

-On September 28, 2022, we amended our line of credit agreement.
-The amendment ("Amended Credit Agreement") extended the maturity of our credit facility to September 28, 2023, increased our available borrowing limit from \$40.0 million to \$50.0 million, and replaced the London Interbank Offered Rate ("LIBOR") benchmark used for determining interest rate on outstanding advances.
-Under the terms of the Amended Credit Agreement, amounts outstanding bear interest at the one-month term secured overnight financing rate ("SOFR") plus 145 basis points.
-The Amended Credit Agreement is secured by a security interest in our general business assets, and contains customary representations, warranties and covenants (including a minimum tangible net worth financial covenant) for a facility of this type.
-At December 31, 2022, outstanding borrowings on the line of credit were approximately \$31.1 million at an interest rate of 5.77%, and we were in compliance with all financial covenants.
-At December 31, 2021, there were no amounts outstanding on our line of credit.
+On September 28, 2023, we amended our line of credit agreement.
+The amendment ("Amended Credit Agreement") extended the maturity of our credit facility to September 28, 2024 and has a maximum available borrowing limit of \$40.0 million.
+Under the terms of the Amended Credit Agreement, amounts outstanding bear interest at the one-month term secured overnight financing rate ("SOFR") plus 125 basis points.
+The Amended Credit Agreement is secured by a security interest in our general business assets, and contains customary representations, warranties, and covenants (including a minimum tangible net worth financial covenant) for a facility of this type.
+At December 31, 2023, there were no outstanding borrowings on the line of credit, and we were in compliance with all financial covenants.
+At December 31, 2022, outstanding borrowings on the line of credit were approximately \$31.1 million at an interest rate of 5.77%.

-As of December 31, 2022, approximately \$4.7 million of cash and cash equivalents was held by our foreign subsidiaries.
+As of December 31, 2023, approximately \$5.9 million of cash and cash equivalents was held by our foreign subsidiaries.